 achieved by the SC Livable Communities Alliance (2021), in that it trains local communities in areas of greatest need to take full advantage of the state policy.

-- When time permits, engage in virtual and in-person events with community groups and bike clubs, to grow engagement (and donors) with neighborhoods, individuals, organizations, and businesses.
+- When time permits, engage in virtual and in-person events with community groups, to grow engagement (and donors) with neighborhoods, individuals, organizations, and businesses.

 Fundraising & Operations

 - Grow funds from marketing our 1) Share the Road specialty license plate, and 2) memberships.
 Manage our membership renewal process through our Donorsnap database (individuals, organizations, and businesses), which was recently upgraded for better automation.

 - For our statewide Bike/Walk Summit, manage relationships and advertising for sponsors acquired by the Executive Director.

 - For our annual bike ride fundraising event, Festivelo, assist the ED in serving as the volunteer manager for this 4 day ride in November, which benefits from the structure of long standing volunteers and a robust, online event management system.

 - When time permits and opportunities arise:

 - Work with the ED in establishing high-level relationships with local, state, and national advocates, governmental staff/elected officials, and other partners.